barblessngo/barbless.ngo/content/donate/index.md

 +++
 ### Barbless is Volunteer and Donation Supported

-If you'd like to fly with us, contribute to our products, or just send some money our way, please send us a note!
+If you'd like to fly with us, or contribute in any way, please send us a note!

 [fly\@barbless.ngo](mailto:fly@barbless.ngo?subject=Donate)